Frank Sinatra as Danny Ocean, smooth-talking con man and casino heister

 The “eleven” take a break from heist-planning in Vegas for a bowling expedition where Danny lays down the ground rules: all work and no play until the job is done.
 Since it’s a casual outing, he sticks to his same principles of informal attire with a more subdued look to indicate that he’s in “serious work” mode rather than “getting massaged by random playmates in a hotel” mode.

 Danny’s ensemble also needs to be comfortable enough to allow him the full range of motion when tossing the ball down the alley.
-For this, he wears a muted reddish salmon v-neck pullover sweater.
+For this, he wears a muted salmon-colored v-neck pullover sweater.

 The material of Sinatra’s sweater in this scene is harder to ascertain.
 While there’s a chance it may be cashmere, it’s likely either acrylic or an acrylic/wool blend.
 The ribbing on the v-neck, waistband, and cuffs is slimmer than on the peach sweater, and Frank actually rolls back each sleeve to form a single cuff just above his wrist.